Right of First Refusal Investigations

 Social media investigation work documents publicly accessible and lawfully obtained platform activity that may support or dispute key family-law claims.

-• Scope examples: post/story chronology, profile-link analysis, location and timeline verification, and preservation snapshots.
+• Common examples: post/story chronology, profile-link analysis, location and timeline verification, and preservation snapshots.

 • Use cases: parenting-plan disputes, lifestyle/income inconsistency indicators, cohabitation claims, and credibility conflicts.